-SC OUT'S NAME TRO OP CAMPSITE ease ask the scout named above the sum question is positive, briefly descri by someone 21 years or older.
-1. Any visit to a doctor or clinic since e the last exam?
+SC SCOUT'S NAME TROOP Please ask the scout named above the following questions.
+This must be done by someone 21 years or older.
+Fany question is positive, briefly describe under the proper question.
+1. Any visit to a doctor or clinic since the last e exam?
 YES NO 2.
-Any recent illness, injury, rash, or r allergic reaction?
+Any recent illness, injury, rash, or allergic re action?
 YES NO 3.
-Any ongoing treatment or medica ation not handed int o the nurse?
+Any ongoing treatment or medication not ha inded into the nurse?
 YES NO 4.
-Any medication taken 30 days pr ior to camp, that yo u are not on now?
+Any medication taken 30 days prior to camp o, that you are not on now?
 YES NO 5.
+Do you feel fine and do they look fine at pre sent?
+YES NO Ac lult Signature Date Print Name

+MEDICAL SCREENING QUESTIONNAIRE

-Do you feel fine and do they look fine at present?
-YES NO Ac lult Signature Date Print Name Th MEDICAL is form must be completed by a ALL Scouts and leaders of comply with BS A National Camping Standards.
-Pleasted check-in time with the Camp Nu se have the forms co SC OUT'S NAME TRO OP CAMPSITE ease ask the scout named above the sum question is positive, briefly descri . by someone 21 years or older.
-1. Any visit to a doctor or clinic since e the last exam?
+This form must be completed by a ALL Scouts and leaders on the day of arrival at camp.
+It is to comply with BSA National Camping Standards.
+Please have the forms completed and bring them with you at your designated check-in time with the Camp Nurse.

+SCOUT'S NAME TROOP CAMPSITE

+Please ask the scout named above the following questions.
+This must be done by someone 21 years or older.
+If any question is positive, briefly describe under the proper question.

+1. Any visit to a doctor or clinic since the last exam?
 YES NO 2.
-Any recent illness, injury, rash, or r allergic reaction?
+Any recent illness, injury, rash, or allergic reaction?
 YES NO 3.
-Any ongoing treatment or medica ation not handed int o the nurse?
+Any ongoing treatment or medication not handed into the nurse?
 YES NO 4.
-Any medication taken 30 days pr ior to camp, that yo u are not on now?
+Any medication taken 30 days prior to camp, that you are not on now?
 YES NO 5.
 Do you feel fine and do they look fine at present?
-YES NO lult Signature Date Print Name
+YES NO

+Camp Workcoeman Off-Camp Activity Permission Form

+I\\\\\, as Parent/Guardian of

+Scout\\\\\, give permission

+to take part in the off-camp activity\\\\\

+sponsored by Camp Workcoeman (date)\\\\\.

+SIGNATURE

+DATE